Who can publish with IndieMosh?

 Ebook fonts should be straightforward, plain fonts, and sized within 2pt.
 We format most ebooks as Times New Roman, with 12 point text and 14 point headings.
 This ensures a more consistent experience across devices and apps.
 And as most devices and apps have the ability to apply a font and size of the reader’s choosing, you want to keep it as clean as possible so that the reader has a ‘neat, tidy and predictable’ experience.

-Ebooks don’t work with tabs or footnotes (although we can use endnotes), so we have to delete those.
+Ebooks don’t work with tabs, so we have to delete those.

 We will do the best we can to walk a line between the style you would like and what we know will work most consistently across different devices and apps.